D.O.B. 25 Jul 1979

 "I just want to win as many titles as I can in my career," he said.
 "If you keep getting to the business end of tournaments then you will have chances to win them and that's what I've done."

-Carter ended any doubts that he has the capacity to bring his best game to the big occasion as he reeled off seven consecutive frames to run out a 9-5 winner, firing in breaks of 54, 116, 109, 61, 91 and 67 in a devastating burst of scoring.
+His first ranking title came at the 2009 Welsh Open.
+Carter ended any doubts that he has the capacity to bring his best game to the big occasion as he reeled off seven consecutive frames to run out a 9-5 winner over Joe Swail, firing in breaks of 54, 116, 109, 61, 91 and 67 in a devastating burst of scoring.

 "It means everything to me, it's what I've been practising for since I was a kid.
 It's all about winning, to be able to go home and say no one has beaten you," he said.